magnawhale/dsc-mod-5-project-online-ds-ft-051319/README.md

 ## Results

-The best model I developed produced a testing accuracy score of 83%.
+The best model I developed produced a testing accuracy score of 82%.
 Unfortunately, this came from the vanilla version of SVC (Support Vector Classifier), meaning most of my efforts at building more complicated models were wasted in terms of creating a better classifier (but the technical knowledge gained was priceless!).
-The second best scores of 82% came from various tuned XGBoost models, so perhaps all of my efforts were not in vain.

 Although these scores are not bad, more external work will need to be done to properly classify the 17% of KOIs which my model misclassified.